New York Residency: State, City, and Yonkers

 Counts as a NY day

-Any part of a day in New York is a New York day.
+Any part of a day in New York State is a New York State day.
+Days in NYC count for the city test as well.

 Counts as a NY day

-A few evening hours still counts as a full day.
+A few evening hours still count as a full day.

 Layover at JFK, went landside